Skip to content

 + and * Operators

-As an example, the following code defines a new Vector type that works well with + and *.
+As an example, the following code defines a Value type that works well with + and *.
 It also defines __repr__ to have a better string representation of the data.

 def __add__(self, other):